 Important note: if the language on being “born with” is removed, then the wording asks a different question because it thus includes people who have acquired variations in sex characteristics, for example, through medical gender transition, female genital mutilation or other trauma, or other health issues.
 Synonyms for “born with” include “innate” and, in medical contexts, “congenital”.

 Studying the diversity of the intersex population

 To accurately study an intersex population, including the broad diversity of that population, it is appropriate to ask for any available diagnoses, or a description.
 This information is required in order to ensure a strong and more representative spread of diagnoses and lived experiences.
 In doing so, it is important to be aware that some people may lack an accurate diagnosis, and some people mistake intersex for other concepts.
 An appropriate question can state:

 Please state your diagnosis (if any) or describe your variation

 In some cases, providing a non-exhaustive list of common intersex variations may assist potential respondents.
-This information is required in order to ensure a strong and more representative spread of diagnoses and lived experiences.

 Important note: Please recognise that this is sensitive data.
 Please also be aware that diagnostic data combined with just one or two demographic characteristics (such as age, gender, sex, location or occupation) can and has been sufficient to identify individuals.
 At least one survey has been removed from publication because of this serious failing.
 Consider how you can demonstrate your awareness of this concern to reassure respondents and your ethics oversight committee.
 These data also require interpretation, so you will need to consider involving an institution like IHRA or AISSGA.